 The IPO filing of late March 2019 reported that ARPU for US Pinterest users was 36 times greater than international ARPU despite US users being in the minority.
 This amounts to around 95% of Pinterest revenue.

-Focusing again on the US market, Pew Research Center data shows that 34% of both the 18-29 and the 30-49 age demographics are Pinterest users.
-If we break the first down into two halves, we find deeper penetration in the 25-29 bracket as compared to their younger peers.
+Focusing again on the US market, Pew Research Center data shows that 34% of the 18-29 and 35% of the 30-49 age demographics are Pinterest users.

-Over half of Millennials, reports the Pinterest IPO filing, are Pinterest users – setting the estimate a little higher.
+Going back a little way, over half of Millennials, reported the Pinterest IPO filing, are Pinterest users – setting the estimate a little higher.
 The official measure of what constitutes a Millennial, it should be noted, would spread across the three aforementioned brackets.
 The Millennials who use Pinterest are a useful market to target, reportedly spending more than 17% more than those who don’t use it (something they have in common with their older peers, then).

 This high preponderance of usage in the older age demographic will certainly come as pleasant reading to marketers hoping to reach this more affluent base of consumers.
 Indeed, with penetration of 26% and 16% respectively, they would also be reaching a healthy proportion of the 50-64 and 65+ age demographics.